bombchus/z64-music-wiki/docs/advanced/tuning.md

 This page details how sample tuning works in great detail for instruments, drums, and sound effects in *Ocarina of Time* and *Majora's Mask* so that sample files will be properly tuned.

 ## Types of Tuning
-In *Ocarina of Time* and *Majora's Mask* there are two different types of tuning, **Channel-Based tuning** and **Key-Based tuning**.
-All instruments use Channel-Based tuning, with all drums and sound effects using Key-Based tuning.
+In *Ocarina of Time* and *Majora's Mask* there are two different types of tuning: **channel-based tuning** and **key-based tuning**.
+All instruments use channel-based tuning, with all drums and sound effects using key-based tuning.
 The differences between these two types of tuning are explained in greater detail below.

 ### Channel-Based Tuning
 !!! warning "Attention"
-    **Only Instruments use Channel-Based tuning**
+    **Only instruments use channel-based tuning**

-Channel-Based tuning or Range-Based tuning, also known to some as "relative" tuning, means that the sample's root key is tuned in relation to the tuning float of note 60 (C5) at 32000 Hz.
-This means that the lower the tuning float value the higher the note speed will be, and by extension the higher the note's perceived pitch will be; the higher the tuning float value the lower the note speed will be, and by extension the lower the note's perceived will be.
+Channel-based tuning or range-based tuning, also known to some as "relative" tuning, tunes a sample relative to the tuning float value of MIDI note 60 (C5), or "Middle C", at 32000 Hz.
+Because of this, the lower the tuning float value, then the higher the note speed is, and by extension, the higher the sample's perceived pitch will be.
+The higher the tuning float value, then the lower the note speed will be, and by extension, the lower the sample's perceived pitch will be.

-So to get our sample's root key to the correct note speed we need to use the following calculation:
+To find a sample's root key with the correct note speed use the following calculation:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;$1 \div Float = Note\hspace{1 mm}Speed$

-As an example if our sample has a root key of 72 (C6) with a sample rate of 32000 Hz and we want it to play 60 (C5) then we need to achieve a note speed of 2 for our sample to be tuned to the correct pitch; to do this we divide 1 by 0.5, with 0.5 being the tuning float value for 72 (C6).
+As an example, if a sample has a root key of 72 (C6) at a sample rate of 32000 Hz, and it needs to play MIDI note 60 (C5), then the note needs to achieve a note speed of 2 for the sample to be tuned to the correct pitch.
+To do this, divide 1 by 0.5, with 0.5 being the tuning float value for 72 (C6).

 !!! info
-    For Channel-Based tuning, note speeds are automatically calculated, as every instrument has a sample assigned to a range of specific notes, where the tuning float determines the sample root key's note speed in relation to 60 (C5).
+    For channel-based tuning, note speed is automatically calculated.
+Every instrument that uses channel-based tuning has one sample assigned to a specific note range on the virtual MIDI keyboard.
+The tuning float determines the sample root key's note speed relative to MIDI note 60 (C5), or "Middle C", for the entire virtual MIDI keyboard.

 ### Key-Based Tuning
 !!! warning "Attention"
-    **Only Drums and Sound Effects use Key-Based tuning**
+    **Only drums and sound effects use key-based tuning**

-Key-Based tuning, also known to some as "absolute" tuning, means that the sample's root key is tuned as if it is always 60 (C5) at 32000 Hz.
-This means that the lower the tuning float value the lower the note speed will be, and by extension the lower the note's perceived pitch will be; the hight the tuning float value the higher the note speed will be, and by extension the higher the note's perceived pitch will be.
+Key-based tuning, also known to some as "absolute" tuning, tunes a sample as if the sample's root key is MIDI note 60 (C5), or "Middle C", at 32000 Hz.
+Because of this, the lower the tuning float value, then the lower the note speed is, and by extension, the lower the sample's perceived pitch will be.
+The higher the tuning float value, then the higher the note speed is, and by extension, the higher the sample's perceived pitch will be.

-So to get our sample's root key to the correct note speed we need to use the following calculation:
+To find a sample's root key with the correct note speed use the following calculation:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;$1 \times Float = Note\hspace{1 mm}Speed$

-As an example if our sample has a root key of 72 (C6) with a sample rate of 32000 Hz and we want it to play 60 (C5) then we need to achieve a note speed of 0.5 for our sample to be tuned to the correct pitch; to do this we multiply 1 by 0.5, with 0.5 being the tuning float we would use as with — tuning the note speed is equal to the tuning float value.
+As an example, if a sample has a root key of 72 (C6) at a sample rate of 32000 Hz, and it needs to play MIDI note 60 (C5), then the note needs to achieve a note speed of 0.5 for the sample to be tuned to the correct pitch.
+To do this, multiply 1 by 0.5, with 0.5 being the tuning float value used because with key-based tuning the note speed is equal to the tuning float value.

 !!! info
-    For Key-Based tuning note speeds are manually caculated per key, as every drum and sound effect has a single sample assigned to a single specific key on the MIDI keyboard, where the tuning float is equal to the note speed, as the note speed of the sample's root key is always assumed to be equal to 60 (C5)'s note speed.
+    For key-based tuning, note speed is manually calculated per key.
+Every instrument that uses key-based tuning has one sample assigned to a specific key on the virtual MIDI keyboard.
+The tuning float value determines the sample root key's exact note speed for that specific key on the virtual MIDI keyboard.

 ## Tuning Calculation